data-genesis/simple_depthy/README.md

 1. Open `simple-depthy.html` in a modern web browser.
 2. Upload a main image and a grayscale depth map.
 3. Adjust the strength, speed and radius sliders to tune the 3D effect.
+4. The page uses a small Three.js scene with the image mapped onto a plane.

-4. The image is deformed per pixel based on the depth map and gaps are filled with a simple inpainting routine.
+   The depth map acts as a displacement map, producing parallax without noticeable gaps. filled with a simple inpainting routine.
 5. Use the **Export Video** panel to record the animation.